The Pretani Tribes of Scotland: Society, Belief, and Ritual (~600 BCE - ~200 CE)

 Claudius Ptolemy's Geographia, compiled around 150 CE, stands as the most comprehensive classical text enumerating the various tribes of Britain, including those situated north of the Forth-Clyde isthmus.
 The intelligence underpinning Ptolemy's cartographic and ethnographic work was likely amassed during or immediately following the Agricolan campaigns of the late 1st century CE, providing the imperial administration with its most extensive direct contact with the northern tribes.
 It is now understood that Ptolemy's map of Scotland contains a significant systematic error, a rotation of the landmass eastwards, which can be corrected using modern geospatial analysis to provide a more accurate placement of the tribes.

-Roman authors consistently employed a practice of Latinizing or Hellenizing indigenous names.
-These Romanized forms were often phonetic approximations or interpretations conveyed through various intermediaries, rather than direct transcriptions of native self-designations.
+Roman authors consistently employed a practice of Latinising or Hellenising indigenous names.
+These Romanised forms were often phonetic approximations or interpretations conveyed through various intermediaries, rather than direct transcriptions of native self-designations.
 These external labels, or exonyms, offer a limited perspective on the internal identities of the tribes.
-Furthermore, Ptolemy's references to "towns" within these territories did not denote urban centers in the Roman sense, but rather indigenous strongholds, fortified hill forts, or temporary sites for markets and gatherings.
-Distinguishing between native power centers and temporary Roman fortifications in Ptolemy's list is critical for accurately mapping tribal territories.
+Furthermore, Ptolemy's references to "towns" within these territories did not denote urban centres in the Roman sense, but rather indigenous strongholds, fortified hill forts, or temporary sites for markets and gatherings.
+Distinguishing between native power centres and temporary Roman fortifications in Ptolemy's list is critical for accurately mapping tribal territories.

 Society, Settlement, and Daily Life